Perspective | With WWIII looming, the trucker ‘convoy’ is demanding our attention. But what do they want?

 But we can’t dismiss them because of Jan.
 6.

-Back in 1861, when President Abraham Lincoln was about to be inaugurated, law enforcement officers whose job was to make sure the president was inaugurated heard similar plans from detractors across the nation.
+In 1861, when Abraham Lincoln was about to be inaugurated, law enforcement officers whose job was to make sure the president was sworn in heard similar plans from detractors across the nation.

 “It was whispered that there was a plan … to blow up the Capitol and seize the arsenal and navy yard; that Washington soon would be isolated, with railroad tracks torn up, bridges burned, telegraph wires destroyed; that armed secret societies were springing up throughout Virginia, Maryland and the District of Columbia, ready and geared for action,” wrote Norma B. Cuthbert, introducing the collection of Pinkerton papers from the Huntington Library in “Lincoln and the Baltimore Plot.”